Panayiota Panteli

 Her debut play, BACK TO HACKNEY, which she wrote, produced and directed received critical praise, with The Camden New Journal calling it “an important reminder of how the sick and disabled have borne the brunt of austerity.”

 Panayiota is a second generation Greek-Cypriot based in the South East.
-She explores themes of social justice, disability and social care and writes from a personal authentic experience.
+She explores themes of social justice within disability and social care.
+She writes from personal authenticity and incorporates unconventional visual points of view to tell the stories that she is most passionate about.

 PREVIOUS WORKS